BGhali-Latim/FedCLEAN_/README.md

 - `-lamda` : Lambda parameter for trust propagation (optional, default: 0.3)

 Otherwise, you can run experiments by batch using one of the benchmark scripts, which allow running multiple datasets, attacks and defenses

+Please note that the file corresponding to the final version of FedCLEAN is "fedCAM_dev", having been first developed as an extension for FedCAM